 - 30: Nearly Impossible - Track a squad of orcs across hard ground after 48 hours of constant rainfall (clue finding).

 Ability roll vs. ability roll

 Competition ability rolls are not using the fixed difficulties, instead, you will compete against another ability roll.
 The highest total (using ability score + d20 roll) wins.
 On ties, the highest ability score wins.
-If those are also tied, the Storyteller can pick based on the situation.
+If those are also tied, the narrator can pick based on the situation.